t0tallyKy1e/EscapeRoom/README.txt

     - most interactions in this game require grabbing and placing objects where they would logically go
     - the flashlight can be used as a translator
         - point the flashlight towards alien language, it translates to English

+    - to win:
+        - get key card from Flight Deck for Escape Pod #3
+            - bring oxygen tank from Laboratory to escape pod #3 oxygen tank chamber
+            - place red flay round crystal (from prison cell #2) in wall of Escape Pod #3
+            - enter button sequence into escape pod #3
+                - 2, 3, 5, 6, 9

 install and run
     - under /Builds/, open EscapeRoom.exe to launch game